How to Migrate Your Etherscan API Calls to Blockscout

 Optimism Mainnet:

-Once you switch the base URL, most modules, actions, and parameters work exactly the same.
-Each explorer also provides live API docs at /api-docs, for example: https://eth.blockscout.com/api-docs
+Once you switch the base URL and update with your Blockscout PRO API key, most modules, actions, and parameters work exactly the same.

 Optional: Programmatic Network List